Can selenium supplements cure cancer?

 Politics

-2023 UPDATE: The minimum daily allowance is determined not according to the amount of a nutrient that a person needs in order for them to be healthy, but rather the minimum amount of a nutrient that a person needs in order to not become clinically deficient in that nutrient.
+2023 UPDATE: The minimum daily allowance of a nutrient is determined not according to the amount of this nutrient that a person needs in order for them to be healthy, but rather the minimum amount of the nutrient that a person needs in order to not become clinically deficient in that nutrient.
 The minimum daily allowance for selenium is currently 55mcg for an adult (a decrease from the earlier allowance of 70mcg).
 This is the absolute minimum quantity of selenium that a person must consume on a day-to-day basis in order to avoid true selenium deficiency, not the amount that a person needs in order to thrive.

 Safety and Effectiveness